How to Rebuild Your Confidence After a Setback

 • What challenges have I conquered before?

-• What personal qualities helped me survive those moments?
+• What qualities helped me survive those tough moments?

-You might even create a “confidence file” — a journal or digital folder where you collect kind messages, accomplishments, and proud moments to revisit whenever your self-belief needs a boost.
+Consider creating a “confidence file”—a journal or digital folder where you collect kind messages, accomplishments, and proud moments to revisit whenever your self-belief needs a boost.

 Step 5: Take One Small Step Forward